 Benefits for legal services come in a wide variety of forms, from simple referral services to large group plans that offer comprehensive legal counseling for the price of a monthly payroll deduction.
 These benefits can provide valuable access to legal counsel for those employees who normally cannot afford a lawyer or do not know how to find legal counsel.
 Any payments you make on behalf of the employee are considered taxable income to the employee.
 These plans are subject to Employee Retirement Income Security Act oversight.

-Another benefit program that has been gaining in popularity in recent years is an identity (ID) theft protection plan.
+Another popular benefit program is an identity (ID) theft protection plan.
 Employers may choose to purchase ID theft insurance for their employees or may offer ID theft protection as a voluntary benefit paid for through payroll deduction.

 An adoption assistance program helps your employees get the financial resources they need for the adoption process.
-You are permitted to exclude from an employee's gross wages any adoption payments or reimbursements you make, up to a maximum limit per adopted child ($14,080 in 2019; $13,810 in 2018).
-In addition, an employee may be eligible for a nonrefundable tax credit (up to $14,080 in 2019; $13,810 in 2018) for each eligible adoption.
+You are permitted to exclude from an employee's gross wages any adoption payments or reimbursements you make, up to a maximum limit per adopted child ($14,890 in 2022).
+In addition, an employee may be eligible for a nonrefundable tax credit (up to $14,890 in 2022) for each eligible adoption.
 Both the exclusion and the employee's tax credit may be taken for the same adoption, but not for the same expenses.
-The benefit is subject to a phaseout that begins for employees with adjusted gross incomes of $211,160 in 2019 ($207,140 in 2018).
+The benefit is subject to a phaseout that begins for employees with adjusted gross incomes of $223,410 in 2022.

 The program is subject to certain requirements, including nondiscrimination rules, and must be in writing.
 Notification of the plan's availability must be given to employees, and an employer must report benefits provided on an employee's W-2 form.